-2254CP Expressive Writing Lab (.5 credit)
+2254CP Expressive Writing Lab (0.5 credit)

-This junior/senior elective will provide students with an opportunity to express their creativity while building their writing skills through a variety of multi-genre responses to art, music, film, and pop culture.
+This elective will provide students with an opportunity to express their creativity while building their writing skills through a variety of multi-genre responses to art, music, film, and pop culture.
 Students will experience a true writing lab setting that requires them to share and assess the quality of their own writing and critique the work of their classmates in an encouraging environment.

-Offered alternate years: IS NOT available 2021-2022 school year.
-IS available 2022-2023 school year.
+Offered alternate years: IS available 2022-2023 school year.
+NOT available 2023-2024 school year.

-2252CP Public Speaking Communication (.5 credit)
+2252CP Public Speaking Communication (0.5 credit)

 Public Speaking Communication is a survey course in the basic principles of oral communication.
 The one-semester course includes study of the use of the body and voice, the speaker-listener relationship, and preparation and delivery of platform speeches.
 Styles of speech include impromptu, demonstrative, informative, persuasive, the Business Presentation, an evaluation of a famous speech, and Words of Wisdom.
-This course is only available for juniors and seniors.

-2253CP Yearbook Production (1 credit)
+2253CP Yearbook Production (1 credit) Juniors and Seniors Only

 All students enrolled in this classroom, graded course are responsible for production of the student yearbook, The Rosmarian.
 Students in this year-long course will complete the production schedule of the yearbook as well as make final design and content decisions.
 Students work on photography, layout, copywriting, distribution, and other areas.
 Students will also learn how to use an online publishing program.
-This class is open to all seniors, juniors, and sophomores with teacher recommendation.
-In addition, a completed application must be submitted for admittance to this course.